vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

     deployment, so all application monitoring must be done without instrumenting the code.

-1. They believe Microsoft does their best for securing the Azure network, but they are very unsure how to detect when hackers are attacking their system.
+2. They believe Microsoft does their best for securing the Azure network, but they are very unsure how to detect when hackers are attacking their system.
     How will Microsoft's solution ensure we have visibility into our security posture?

-1. SQL Server is used extensively in their application eco-system.
+3. SQL Server is used extensively in their application eco-system.
 Contoso is concerned about proper configuration, and they are worried SQL may not perform adequately on VMs in Azure.
 The system needs to provide feedback on proper configurations with the ability to drill down into how the system is performing, even down to the query level, showing dependences and their ASP.NET applications.

-1. Contoso are concerned about the administrative controls.
+4. Contoso are concerned about the administrative controls.
 They would like to ensure that only approved administrators have access to manage virtual machines.

-1. Contoso are also concerned about how to control Azure usage without limiting agility.
-They want to ensure controls are in place across all their subscriptions to prevent usage of un-approved resources.
+5. Contoso are also concerned about how to control Azure usage without limiting agility.
+They want to ensure governance controls are in place across all their subscriptions to prevent usage of un-approved resources.

-1. Contoso would also like to ensure all Azure VMs use best practice disk encryption, with key management in accordance with Contoso company policies.
+6. Contoso would also like to ensure all Azure VMs use best practice disk encryption, with key management in accordance with Contoso company policies.

 #### Infographic for common scenarios